Singapore 101

 What is it?
 A beautiful 165-year-old tropical garden that’s also a UNESCO World Heritage Site.

 Why go?
-There’s tons to explore in this sprawling garden.
-Watch the stately black swans glide across the swan lake, check out fossilised remains of ancient trees at Evolution Garden Walk, or let the kids romp about at the Jacob Ballas Children’s Garden.
-On the weekends, there might even be an outdoor concert to watch at the Symphony Lake.
+There are tons to explore in this sprawling garden.
+Watch the stately black swans glide across the Swan Lake, check out fossilised remains of ancient trees at Evolution Garden Walk, or let the kids romp about at the Jacob Ballas Children’s Garden.
+On weekends, there might even be free outdoor concerts at Symphony Lake.
 There are galleries dedicated to art and natural history, as well as cafés and restaurants for a leisurely meal.

 Advertising